 Old Hickory Whiskey Bar is one of the most respected whiskey bars anywhere along the Gulf Coast.
 The bar focuses heavily on American bourbon and international whiskies, and the selection is far larger than most visitors expect.
 Because of that reputation, whiskey enthusiasts from across the Southeast regularly stop here when they visit Pensacola.

 Inside, the bar feels relaxed and intimate.
 However, the bottle list is extensive and constantly rotating.
 Knowledgeable bartenders help guests explore new pours, compare styles, and discover rare bottles that can be difficult to find elsewhere.
+Visitors who want to go beyond tasting whiskey in a bar setting can also explore the Bourbon Blending Experience at Timber Creek Distillery for a more hands-on look at how custom whiskey blends come together.

-Phone: (850) 433-7664
+Phone: (850) 332-5916

-The Kennedy Bar
+The Kennedy

 The bar at The Kennedy sits inside the historic former Pensacola courthouse building.
 As a result, the space immediately stands out from many other bars in the downtown area.
 High ceilings, historic architecture, and dramatic lighting create a polished atmosphere that feels upscale but still comfortable.

 The cocktail program focuses on balanced drinks made with fresh ingredients and house syrups.
 Bartenders pay close attention to technique and presentation.
-Because of that attention to detail, the bar has quickly become a favorite stop for evening cocktails in downtown Pensacola.
+Because of that attention to detail, the bar has become a favorite stop for evening cocktails in downtown Pensacola.

-Phone: (850) 332-5224
+Phone: (850) 332-5916

 Seville Quarter